Medicare in D.C.

 When you access hospital or medical care, Original Medicare pays first.
 Then, Medicaid will cover most or all of the remaining out-of-pocket costs.

-What Is the Average Cost of a Medicare Part D plan?
+What Is the Average Cost of a Medicare Part D Plan?

-What Medicare Covers D.C.?
+What Medicare Covers in D.C.

 Medicare offers comprehensive coverage to adults over age 65.